Altinity/clickhouse-sink-connector/README.md

 ### Latest Releases
 https://github.com/Altinity/clickhouse-sink-connector/releases

-# Altinity Sink Connector for ClickHouse
+# Altinity Sink Connector for ClickHouse®

 The Altinity Sink Connector moves data automatically from transactional database tables in MySQL and PostgreSQL to ClickHouse